 val messagingStyle = MessagingStyle(devicePerson)

-// Set the conversation title.
-Note that if your app's target version is lower
+// Sets the conversation title.
+If the app's target version is lower

-// than P, this will automatically mark this conversation as a group (to
+// than P, this will automatically mark the conversation as a group (to

 // setting the conversation title to explicitly override this behavior.
 See